-Although a pilgrim is not required to have a sponsor to attend Face to Face we recommend that they do.
+Although a pilgrim is not required to have a sponsor to attend Face to Face we recommend that they do have one.
 A sponsor can be a great source to answer any questions that the pilgrim may have and to assist them in preparations for the Encounter as well as help in circumstances that arise during the Encounter.

 Good sponsorship is vital to the integrity of Emmaus.
 Many communities take sponsorship for granted; they assume that everyone knows the how and why of sponsorship.
 Yet sponsorship is the most important job in Emmaus.
 It is more than just “signing up people”.
 The quality of sponsorship influences the pilgrim, the health of the Emmaus Movement, and the church affected by the movement.